MathEyraud/Dashboard-entreprise/README.md

 - **Removing favorites**: Click the star icon on any favorited application or in the Favorites section
 - **Viewing favorites**: All favorited applications appear in the Favorites section at the top of the dashboard

+### Managing Sections

+- **Collapse/Expand**: Click the chevron icon next to the procedure link in each section header
+- **Global Toggle**: Use the "Collapse All"/"Expand All" button at the top of the dashboard
+- **Persistent State**: Your preferred section states are remembered between sessions

 ### Changing Display Options

 - **Access settings**: Click the palette icon in the bottom-left corner